Add Beneficiary to Your DNA Test

 If you and your relatives test with 23andMe, you might consider their shared account option.
 This is for those relatives who want to share access to all their genetic data with each other.

-Accessing a Deceased Relative’s DNA at MyHeritage
+Accessing a deceased relative’s DNA at MyHeritage

 MyHeritage doesn’t currently offer ways for people to assign beneficiaries to DNA test kits.
 However, they do have procedures in place for people to claim access to family websites created by deceased relatives.
 According to our contact at MyHeritage, claiming the sites of deceased relatives includes access to all the information available on the website—including DNA test results linked to them.
 Here’s how to take over the MyHeritage account of a deceased relative.